Lopamudra Raut: Modeling and pageantry

 Raut participated in Femina Miss India Goa in 2013 where she finished as 1st Runner Up.
 It gave her a direct entry to participate in Femina Miss India 2013, where she was a finalist.
 She then participated in Femina Miss India 2014 where she won the subtitle of 'Miss Body Beautiful' and made it to the Top 5.
 In the same year, she took part in the Miss Diva 2014 pageant and made it to top 7 as a finalist.
 In 2016, she was selected by Femina organizers to compete in the Miss United Continents pageant.
 Raut was crowned as second runner up at Miss United Continents 2016 which took place on 25 September 2016, in Guayaquil, Ecuador.

 Bigg Boss and film debut

 In 2016, Raut participated in Colors TV's Bigg Boss 10 as a celebrity contestant and emerged as the second runner up.
 In 2017, Raut participated in Fear Factor: Khatron Ke Khiladi 8 and finished as a semi finalist.

 Raut will make her film debut with Blood Story, a psychological thriller.

 In the media

-Raut was ranked 5th in Times Of India's Maharashtra's Most Desirable Women List.
+In 2018, Raut was ranked 5th in Times Of India's Maharashtra's Most Desirable Women List.

-She was also listed in Times of Indias 50 Most Desirable Women 2017.